 While embedding requires the Power BI service, your customers do not need to have a Power BI account to view your application's embedded content.

-When you're ready to move to production, your workspace must be assigned to a dedicated capacity.
-Power BI Embedded in Microsoft Azure, offers dedicated capacities to use with your applications.
+When you're ready to move to production, your workspace must be assigned to a capacity.
+Create a Power BI Embedded capacity in Microsoft Azure, to use with your applications.

 For embedding details, see How to embed Power BI content.